nfreader/slimbus/Readme.md

 - `src/conf/servers.json` can be used to map server information.
 At the minimum, you must specify a server port and name.
 See `src/conf/example-servers.json`.
 - `src/conf/ranks.json` holds the definitions for admin rank badge colors and icons.
 See `src/conf/example-ranks.json` for examples.
 The icon field sources icons from [FontAwsome](https://fontawesome.com/icons?d=gallery&s=solid&m=free).
 You only need the name of the icon, the part after `fa-`.
 - `src/conf/jobs.json` can be used to customize what jobs are looked at for querying role_time data (as seen on `/me`).
 You should copy `src/conf/example-jobs.json` into your `jobs.json` and add or remove jobs from that listing.

+##Development
+Slimbus can be set up in a local development environment with Docker.